ariebovenberg/whenever/docs/overview.rst

 and :class:`~whenever.SystemDateTime` types:

 - When the clock moves backwards, there is a period of time that repeats.
-  For example, Sunday October 29th 2023 2:30am occured twice in Paris.
+  For example, Sunday October 29th 2023 2:30am occurred twice in Paris.
   When you specify this time, you need to specify whether you want the earlier or later occurrence.
 - When the clock moves forwards, a period of time is skipped.